 Interview Preparation & Execution (Oct 2015- Nov 2015): In October, I received interview invitations from all the six schools I applied to!
 As a result, I prepared for the interviews by first looking at the common interview questions, and carefully responding to them on a word document.
 Since many questions are school-specific (such as “why Kellogg?”), I reviewed my research on each school and did some mock interviews by video recording my own responses, and also with my girlfriend acting as an interviewer.

 Poonam: That’s really impressive.
 You are indeed a great planner and an executioner.
 Looking back, what was the most challenging aspect of the school admissions process?
 How did you approach that challenge and overcome it?
 How would you advise other MBA applicants who are facing similar challenges?

 Poonam: Fantastic.
 Your success is an example for MBA hopefuls to top schools.
-Do you have any admissions tips for applicants who are aiming for top 15 MBA programs? (e.g. school selection, GMAT, essays, résumé, recommendation letters, interview etc.)
+Do you have any admissions tips for applicants who are aiming for the top 15 MBA programs? (e.g. school selection, GMAT, essays, résumé, recommendation letters, interview, etc.)

 Poonam: I couldn’t agree more.
 Do you plan on returning to that industry after you receive your MBA?
 Do you plan on heading back to Brazil or relocating somewhere else?

 Poonam: What are your favorite non-school books?
-What are you hobbies?
+What are your hobbies?

-Poonam: Thank you, Eduardo for sharing your story with us.
+Poonam: Thank you, Eduardo, for sharing your story with us.
 It was a pleasure chatting with you.
-I am sure your valuable insights will serve as road map to the prospective MBA candidates.
-Good luck on your Kellogg experience and your future career.
+I am sure your valuable insights will serve as a road map to the prospective MBA candidates.
+Good luck with your Kellogg experience and your future career.